 The strongest selling point of Monday.com is that it allows users to see the big pictures while still holding small details.
 The solution is easy enough to use, and the navigation is simple.
-It can be customized to suit any business, and they regularly update the software and enhance it.
+It can be customized to suit any business, and they regularly update and enhance the software.

 Monday.com is not for you if you heavily depend on Google Apps to get things done since there’s no Gmail integration.
 There is also no pricing plan for freelancers (sing-user plan).

-If you are looking for a comprehensive project management tool with the ability to track time spent and billed and manage expenses and invoices, this is the one.
+This is the one if you are looking for a comprehensive project management tool that can track time spent and billed and manage expenses and invoices.

-Scoro allows users to see the progress of their projects through its intuitive interface and gathers data to help you make well-informed decisions and plan for the future.
+Scoro allows users to see the progress of their projects through its intuitive interface and gathers data to help them make well-informed decisions and plan for the future.

 You can manage expenses and invoices and track time spent and billed from a single page.
-Through this same centralized page, you can also handle files and comments and schedule meetings and tasks.
+You can also handle files and comments through this centralized page and schedule meetings and tasks.

 Scoro’s web interface is attractive, user-friendly, and optimized for smartphones.
-The centralized page allows you to manage projects and configure tasks and status from one location.
-The budget comparison and projects comparison will prove more useful than you may think.
+The centralized page allows you to manage projects and configure tasks and statuses from one location.
+The budget and project comparison will prove more useful than you think.

-You may outgrow it if your small business turns into a large company with many users and complex projects.
+You may outgrow it if your small business becomes a large company with many users and complex projects.
 The onboarding processing could be more comfortable, and the solution doesn’t support Gmail Contact Synchronization.